 Seychelles, Mauritius & Réunion: Day 8 This morning we will take a flight back to Mauritius for a two nights stay.
 Later today we will have a first chance to explore the remaining areas of native forest in search of some of the world’s rarest birds.

 Seychelles, Mauritius & Réunion: Day 9 The forests on Mauritius are confined to the mountains of the southwest of the island, where the scenery is spectacular.
 The volcanic ridges and peaks are dissected by deep valleys cloaked in lush forest where White-tailed Tropicbirds float over the green canopy and the white plumes of waterfalls cascade over cliffs to the valley floor far below.

 Since the island was discovered by man in 1598 the natural vegetation has suffered greatly with the result that many of the native island birds have dwindled almost to the point of extinction through a combination of habitat destruction and some unfortunate introductions of both birds and mammals.
 Some species became extinct, notably the Dodo which has since become a symbol of man’s failure to live in harmony with nature.

-Nowadays the surviving but endangered birds of Mauritius are subject to intense conservation efforts in an apparently successful effort to save the species concerned.
+Nowadays the surviving but endangered birds of Mauritius are subject to intense conservation efforts in a successful effort to save the species concerned.
 Amongst the birds we will be searching for are the lovely Pink Pigeon, the beautiful Echo (or Mauritius) Parakeet and the extraordinary, short-winged Mauritius Kestrel.
 We will need plenty of time hiking the forest trails to search out these specialities, but we should see all three.

 The Echo Parakeet is the rarest of these three species.
 Ousted from many areas by the very similar introduced Ring-necked Parakeet, it was for many years thought to be only a subspecies of the latter and its plight consequently ignored.